mmKoya/JetBrainsInternshipCodeCompletionAI/README.md

 ## Remarks
 - Initial goal was extensive evaluation of multiple models on large number of examples.
 Evaluation on 20-50 examples, in my opinion, would not be informative enough.
-- Source code used for code block extraction was heavily biased toward mathematical concepts and formulas, using a lot of numpy syntax.
-This might be a reason for lower performance than expected.
+- Source code used for code block extraction was heavily biased toward mathematical concepts and formulas, using a lot of NumPy syntax.
+This could explain the lower-than-expected performance.
 - Every model was using `float16` precision in order to allow for local execution.
 - Larger models would often give correct response but fail to stop the sequence, continuing generation until `max_new_tokens` limit was reached.
 These results were still scored highly in HumanEval.
 Comparatively, `tiny_starcoder_py` would often completely miss the expected response and as a result its score on HumanEval was atrocious.